sameer-goel/Smart-HR-Bot-with-SentimentAnalysis-Integrated-with-SMS-and-other-services/Use Case 4. Calculate pay in a particular month, validate if existing user.md

 <img src="images/usecase4/usecase4userval.png" alt="usecase4" width="500">

 ## We need to do following:
-1. Create a dynamodb table called timesheet
-2. Put item in this table based on user interaction
+1. Write a function to Get item in DDB table based on user provided date

 ## Functions
 ```